Print Resize text

 How it spreads

-Pertussis spreads easily by coughing, sneezing, or having contact with someone who is infected.
-You can also get pertussis if you touch your eyes or nose after touching something that someone who is infected also touched, like toys.
+Pertussis spreads easily by coughing, sneezing, or having contact with someone who has pertussis.
+You can also get pertussis if you touch objects, like toys, that someone with pertussis has touched, and then you touch your eyes or nose.

 Coughing